gozygreg/gregmediscrubs/README.md

             - EPIC 6 - Order Management:
                 - As a shopper, I want to be able view my order history so that I can easily see what I've purchase in the past
-                - As a shopper, I want to be able to track my order so that I can know when it arrives
                 - As a shopper, I want to be able to manage my account information so that I can keep billing information up to date.
-                - As a shopper, I want to be able to cancel an order when necessary so that I can change my mind about my purchase

             - EPIC 7 - Payment Option:
                 - As a shopper, I want to be able to purchase using my credit card, so that I can make transaction quickly and securely
                 - As a registered shopper with an account, I want to be able to save my payment information for future purchases, so that I don't have to enter it every time I shop
                 - As a security-conscious shopper, I want to be able to use a secure payment option, such as PayPal or stripe to protect my personal and financial information
-                - As an international shopper, I want to be able to use payment option that supports multiple currencies, so that I can easily convert and make purchases in my local currency

             - EPIC 8 - Customer Testimonial
                 - As a site visitor, I want to see the list of customers who have given testimonies about the product they bought, sso that I can make an informed purchase without spending too much time researching.